Serpent on the Mountain

-Coming June 16, 2026; pre-order now!
+Coming June 16, 2026

 From acclaimed author J. Kasper Kramer comes a poignant coming-of-age middle grade story that captures the wild beauty of 1970s Appalachia and the tender, fragile ties that bind us to family, faith, and magic.